Small Donate Button

 Cayton, Tyson’s ex-manager, would go on to sue Don King.
 In that trial, Tyson testified that he had no idea whether he’d been paid the 12 million he was owed from the Spinks fight, so it’s not like he had any idea what was going on with his finances.

-But hasn’t Tyson already realized that Don King was a parasite on his career and finances?
+But hadn’t Tyson already realized that Don King was a parasite on his career and finances?
 It would seem that events have vindicated Rooney’s skepticism of King; meanwhile, Tyson does not accuse Rooney of any misdeeds or mismanagement, besides maybe having a bad temper.
-Meanwhile, Tyson didn’t have any major accusations against Cayton either; rather, it seems Tyson just didn’t have a friendly feeling towards him, and based on that, was disposed to part ways with his first manager.
+Tyson didn’t level any major accusations against Cayton either.
+Rather, it seems Tyson just didn’t have a friendly feeling towards him, and based on that, was disposed to part ways with his first manager.

 New Trainers and New Disasters